 1. Best Tips for Avoiding Crowds

 Drive to the end of the road near the river and park close to the pier at Black Pot Beach with its iconic view.
-There also side street park if the lot is full.
+There also side street parking if the lot is full.
 Walk between there and the middle beach where the crowds are far fewer.
 Look behind you and you may spot the house and hedge featured in The Descendants.
 As you look down the broad stretch of white sand you’ll see many people congregating close to the pavilion.
 There’s no need to be one of them.
 Enjoy your space and put down your towel.

 Tip: This is a good place to picnic and for the kids to have fun when they get tired of the beach.
 We don’t suggest actually swimming at Black Pot because it borders the Hanalei River and the water is often murky.

 2. Superb photo opportunities are had at the rebuilt pier.